 CRAFT: More Than Tough Love or Detachment

-When families look for help for dealing with a loved one in active addiction, there is very little information available for knowing how to behave or intervene.
+When families look for help for dealing with a loved one in active addiction, there is very little information available.
+Often they don’t know how to behave or intervene.
 TV shows such as Intervention and Dr. Phil portray one style of intervention: a professional swoops in and works with the family to convince the person with the problem to go into treatment.

 Typically, this type of process costs thousands of dollars, and demands that the treatment be already booked and paid for.

-Alternatively, CRAFT teaches the family how to recognize the moments when they can do an intervention themselves, at no cost, and what they need to do to get the treatment door open before they try and intervene.
+Alternatively, CRAFT teaches the family how to recognize the moments when they can do an intervention themselves, at no cost.
+Families learn what they need to do to get the treatment door open before they try and intervene.

 The reality is, your loved one many need treatment once, or twice, or three times.
 Studies show it can take repeated treatment episodes for there to be any real traction in recovery.
 Knowing what to say and do when faced with a loved one’s addiction doesn’t end when they get into treatment.
 You need help dealing with your fear and anxiety at every stage of the process.
 You need help knowing what you are seeing, and how to react.

 This isn’t tough love or simply detaching from your loved one as Al-Anon would have you do.
 The CRAFT method is what science shows is the most effective way to act when faced with drug or alcohol abuse.
 Six federally-funded clinical trials have shown that Community Reinforcement and Family Training (CRAFT) outperforms anything it is compared with – including other types of alcohol or drug intervention.